neonmik/Wave-Machine-Firmware/README.md

         + DAC

     + Arp:
+        + Feature: Added a setting for Chord Arp along with its associated functions.
         + Bugfix: Arp was getting stuck at top or bottom of range.
 Reworked Octave direction code, aswell as setDirection code.
         + Feature: Added a new Arp mode!
 Octave Arp:- Plays all notes simultaneously up to POLYPHONY.
 If the Range setting is set more than 0, it will also Octavate in the same direction as the normal arp is set.
         + Bugfix: The latching code now exsists outside of the sustain function, this should be better for future.